lagra-iku/alx-higher_level_programming/0x00-python-hello_world/README.md

 - 101-compile
 - 102-magic_calculation.py

-/* Any file not seen means i couldn't do that task and seeing a file does not mean i got all the ALX green checks.
-Do not copy work, only use as guide */
+*Any file not seen means i couldn't do that task and seeing a file does not mean i got all the ALX green checks.
+Do not copy work, only use as guide*